Kyriakos Domnandos: History

 Domnandos was born in Vienna, Austria.
 His family was originally from Crete, they initially moved to Constantinople but eventually fled to Vienna leaving behind their erstwhile home.
 He showed an interest in the sciences from an early age.
 By the age of twenty, he became the director of a trading house in Bucharest; in addition, two years later in 1811, he was the Secretary of the Consulate General of Russia in Bucharest.
 In 1819, he was initiated into the Greek revolutionary secret society Filiki Eteria by Georgios Leventes; consequently, the Russian government discovered his affiliation with the rebel group and he was exiled to Paris.
 While in Paris, he studied the natural sciences.

 By 1834, he returned to Greece, and three years later on April 14, 1837, Domnandos became a professor at the newly founded University of Athens and taught natural history and zoology.
 One year later he became Dean of the School of Philosophy and remained in that position from 1838-1841.
 In collaboration with other faculty, he tried to introduce Zoology, Mineralogy, Geology, and Botany to the newly founded University.
 He attended an International Congress for naturalists in 1839 which was held in Turin, Italy.
 At the conference, he announced the discovery of fossilized remains discovered near Harvati, Pallini in Athens, Greece.
 The remains chiefly belonged to Monkeys and Rhinoceroses.

 By the year 1845, at fifty-six years old, Domnandos left the University and founded the French language newspaper "Courrier d'Athènes".
-He became a member of the Committee of the Italian and Greek Theater and became Secretary of the Greek Embassy in Paris and by November 1, 1850, he was elected honorary Professor of the University of Athens but died two years later in Paris in May of 1852, he was around 63 years old.
+He became a member of the Committee of the Italian and Greek Theater and became Secretary of the Greek Embassy in Paris and by November 1, 1850, he was elected honorary Professor of the University of Athens but died two years later in Paris in May 1852, he was around 63 years old.
 He influenced the younger generation of scientists both Nikolaos Apostolidis and Theodoros G. Orphanides wrote about his work.